PlasmaHH/vdb/doc/HEXDUMP.md

 ```
 controls the colour of the header (the one that should make it a bit simpler to find certain bytes).

 The option `vdb-hexdump-row-format` determines how a row looks like, you can reorder certain elements here.
+Have a look
+at the default value to see which are available.

 ### `hexdump/p[#]`